dmihaylov92/fee-exercise/README.md

 # Senior PHP Developer Code Review

 ## Scenario:
-You're building a financial application that processes transactions from bank statement files uploaded via REST.
+You'll be reviewing a financial application that processes transactions from bank statement files uploaded via REST.
 Each transaction needs to be read from a file, processed to calculate the associated fee based on given criteria and then saved to a MySQL database.

 ## Requirements